-- Must have been purchased within 5 years of application for MM2H visa.
+03. Real estate must have been purchased within 5 years within application for MM2H visa.

-It should be noted that the fixed deposit does not have to be placed until after the applicant has received a letter of conditional approval.
-This letter sets out the steps that have to be completed before the visa is issued.
+We should note that the fixed deposit does not have to be placed until after the applicant has received a letter of conditional approval.
+This letter of approval sets out the steps that you must complete before the MM2H visa is issued.

-These steps usually consists of placing the Fixed Deposit, having a medical examination in Malaysia and obtaining medical insurance for Malaysia.
-Once these steps are completed the visa can be collected from the Immigration Department in Putrajaya.
+These steps usually consists of placing the fixed deposit at a Malaysian banj, having a medical examination in Malaysia, and obtaining medical insurance.
+Once these steps are completed you can collect from the Immigration Department in Putrajaya.

 Is Buying Malaysia Property a Good Investment?

-Malaysia, while often overlooked among the likes of Thailand and Singapore, has one of Asia’s most business friendly, unique, and deregulated property markets.
+alaysia, while often overlooked among the likes of Thailand and Singapore, enjoys one of Asia’s most business-friendly, unique, and deregulated property markets.

-Yields are low (and will probably remain so in the foreseeable future) and taxes are high – yet the potential for appreciation is even higher.
-The Ringgit is now at multi-decade lows, meaning its inevitable rise will have a multiplying effect on any returns.
+Rental yields are low in Malaysia (and will probably remain so in the foreseeable future) and taxes are high – yet the potential for appreciation is even higher.
+The Ringgit is now at multi-decade lows, meaning that any appreciation will have a multiplying effect on returns.

-Don’t expect quick profits with Malaysia real estate.
-However, the ability to own land combined with excellent potential for price increases makes Malaysia one of Asia’s best places to buy real estate.
+You shouldn’t expect quick profits with Malaysian real estate.
+However, the ability to own land combined with excellent potential for price increases makes Malaysia one of the best places to buy real estate in Asia.